plexguide/Sonarr-Hunter/README.md

   - The minimum number of items in the download queue before a new hunt is initiated.
 For example if set to `5` then a new hunt will only start when there are 5 or less items marked as `downloading` in the queue.
   - This helps prevent overwhelming the queue with too many download requests at once and avoids creating a massive backlog of downloads.
   - Set to `-1` to disable this check.

 ## Web Interface

-Huntarr-Sonarr includes a real-time log viewer web interface that allows you to monitor its operation directly from your browser.
+Huntarr-Sonarr includes a real-time log viewer and settings management web interface that allows you to monitor and configure its operation directly from your browser.

 <table>
   <tr>
     <td colspan="2">
       <img src="https://github.com/user-attachments/assets/37c052cb-df00-4d61-aaa2-be8c0dd3c10e" width="100%"/>
-      <p align="center"><em>Demo Logger UI</em></p>
+      <p align="center"><em>Logger UI</em></p>
     </td>
   </tr>
 </table>